GBLille/MassiveFold/README.md

 If the modification is a glycosylation, another key is needed:
 - `"sequence"` is the sequence of the glycan in IUPAC code

-The following example shows 2 protein chains with 3 ligands, a total of three glycosylations and one phosphorylation.
-The first protein chain is glycosylated once (residue 36), the second is glycosylated twice (same glycan on res.
-21 and 25) and phosphorylated once (res.
-19).
+The following example shows 2 protein chains (the example H1140) with 3 ligands, a total of three glycosylations and one phosphorylation.
+The first protein chain is glycosylated once (residue 36) and phosphorylated once (residue 20), the second is glycosylated twice (same glycan on residues 74 and 84).

 ```json
 "AF3_run":  {